 Term Definition BladeFrame A BladeFrame is a chassis which contains processing blades (pBlade) and control blades, as well as integrated interconnect and power connections.
 The BladeFrame is connected to networks and storage with fully redundant cables.
 Branch Access Layer The middle-tier that carries out the data storage, retrieval and transfer on behalf of the Counter.
 Cluster A cluster is a group of loosely coupled computers that work together closely so that in many respects they can be viewed as though they are a single computer.
-Clusters are usually deployed to improve performance and/or availability over that provided by a single computer.
-Credence This is a management information service that belongs to POL's Back Office Application Tower.
-For the purposes of this document, the main Credence application is supported by Accenture Curricula Used to describe a group of courses that a user may take in order to be qualified to sell a particular set of Post Office products.
-Post Office reference data mastered in MDM will provide Horizon with the association between a Curricula and the group of Restricted Products that this Curricula allows the user to sell Database A collection of records stored in a systematic way.
+Clusters are usually deployed to improve performance and/or availability over that provided by a single computer, Database A collection of records stored in a systematic way.
 The software used to manage and query records is known as the Database Management System.
 This document uses the term 'Database' to cover both meanings.
-ForgeRock ForgeRock Identity Management System Host System The collection of host systems including DRS, NPS, RDDS and RDMC Hydra Phase covering the dual-running of Horizon and HNG-X Instance A database instance - this is composed of memory structures and the Oracle background processes that run on a server.
+Host System The collection of host systems including TPS, APS, DRS, LFS, NPS, RDDS and RDMC Hydra Phase covering the dual-running of Horizon and HNG-X Instance A database instance - this is composed of memory structures and the Oracle background processes that run on a server.
 Node Any device connected to a network such as a server.
 In the document, the term 'Node' includes the Oracle Instance.
 Oracle Goldengate Database replication software, superceded/replaced Streams as Oracle's strategic replication solution pBlade A processing blade which contains processors and memory, but not network or disk devices. pServer A logical representation of a pBlade.
 Real Application Clusters An Oracle Real Application Cluster is a group of loosely coupled computers that work together closely so that in many respects they can be viewed as though they are a single computer.
 Clusters are usually deployed to improve performance and/or availability over that provided by a single computer.